-Reading lists are available on Moodle, and lecture notes and other course documentation will be added to Moodle throughout the year.
-Please speak to Helen Averill or Mitha Madhu if you are having any problems with access, although everyone should have access to the course pages from the beginning of Michaelmas Term.
+Lecture notes, reading lists and other course documentation will be added to Moodle throughout the year.
+Please speak to Charlotte Kenchington or Mitha Madhu if you are having any problems with access, although everyone should have access to the course pages from the beginning of Michaelmas Term.